 The requirements of this procedure are mandatory and shall be reviewed and updated periodically for its ongoing effectiveness.
 This procedure will be reviewed, at a minimum, every three years or in the event of any significant change in our vision, values, long term goals, risk appetite, policy statement, management standard, business model or organisational structure, or related systems or processes.

 5.4 Internal References and Related Documents

 Document title Record number

 Finance Management Standard CONTROL0409

 Finance Policy Statement CONTROL0289

+Non-compliance event management and reporting procedure CONTROL0408

 5.5 External References, Legislative and Regulatory Obligations